 2. Opera Gala at the Sydney Opera House

-3. Dinner at the Royal Botanical Garden
+3. The Royal Botanical Garden

 Read all about spending New Year's Eve at the Royal Botanical Garden.